AndreaNardinocchi/placemark/README.md

 ![alt text](image-29.png)

-At this point, once a new user is created in our local environment documentation http://localhost:3000/documentation#/api/postApiUsers :
+At this point, once a new user is created in our Swagger documentation http://localhost:3000/documentation#/api/postApiUsers,

 ![alt text](image-30.png)

-We could then use the created token to authorize the rest of the Swagger tests:
+we could then use the created token to authorize the rest of the Swagger tests:

 ![alt text](image-31.png)